Lehigraphy/concordat/fire.md

 The log had now caught fire, and the flames burned brighter.

 ‘Tomorrow, we do it again.
-Same furnace.
+Same forge.
 Same coals.
 See if it happens again.
 Then a different ingot.’

 Sparks spun through the dark.